vipulpathak113/FrontendInterviewQuestions/README.md

 -----------------------------------------------
 - **Prototypal inheritance:**
     - In JavaScript, objects have a special hidden property [[Prototype]] that is either null or references another object.
-That object is called “a prototype”.
+That object is called "a prototype".
-    - When we read a property from object, and it’s missing, JavaScript automatically takes it from the prototype.
+    - When we read a property from object, and it's missing, JavaScript automatically takes it from the prototype.
     - there can be only one _proto
     - we can read proto but cannot update

 ---------------------------------------------------------------
 - **Object.defineProperty**(object,value or symbol, descriptor)